 The Botanist | City Works Depot, 90 Wellesley St W

 The leafy, green surrounds of the Botanist thanks to the onsite florist make for a fresh ambience that's just right for a long awaited catch up with loved ones.
 They do hearty well here, with a pimped out mince on toast where the mince comes spiced and accompanied by a fried egg, chilli, coriander and crispy shallots, or a decadent creamy mushrooms served with a truffled polenta cake, poached egg and topped with shaved parmesan.
-But if you're looking for something light and fresh, don't go past their almond and coconut granola (pictured above) topped with seasonal fruits, citrus yoghurt and blueberry granita.
+But if you're looking for something light and fresh, don't go past their pancakes (pictured above) topped with raspberry compote, custard, macadamia and maple syrup.

 Odettes Eatery | City Works Depot

 Head to this popular cafe at City Works Depot for brunch any day of the week and you won't be disappointed!
-They're also celebrating being open under Alert Level 2 again with an Instagram competition where you could win Sunday brunch on them for the rest of 2020!
 What are we most looking forward to devouring from their menu?
 It's hard to choose, but their Kotare Ave Smokehouse Salmon with quinoa tabbouleh, tahini, cashews and herbs with avocado is always a winner.

 Masu | 90 Federal St

 Auckland's best Sunday brunch for when you really want to push the boat out is at Masu.
 Start with as much sashimi, maki rolls, salads, and small dishes from the robata counter as your heart desires.
 If you're a seafood lover, your heart will desire plenty.
 Then, share a main dish - the cedar roasted ora king salmon teriyaki with pickled cucumber and sesame is a strong Masu classic with the optimal balance between rich and zesty - before concluding with a shared dessert platter.